MisbahKhan789/COT-6930-A1/prompt-eng/MY-REPORT.md

 #### What is already known about this topic

-* AI-powered requirement analysis can be automated using NLP techniques.
+* AI-powered requirement analysis can be automated using GenAI.
 * Traditional requirement gathering is manual, time-consuming, and often inconsistent.
 * Prompting techniques such as Zero-Shot, Few-Shot, Chain of Thought, Meta, and Self-Consistency influence AI performance in requirement extraction.
 * The possibility of optimizing requirement analysis with structured and self-evaluative AI-generated solutions.

 #### What this research is exploring

-* We employ Self-Consistency prompting to compare multiple solution paths and select the most effective one.
+* Self-Consistency prompting is used to compare multiple solution paths and select the most effective one.
-* We are analyzing the performance of five prompting techniques to determine their impact on AI-driven requirement analysis.
+* The performance of five prompting techniques is analyzed and compared to determine their impact on AI-driven requirement analysis.
-* We are exploring how automation can enhance adaptability, scalability, and efficiency in requirement gathering for educational AI chatbots.
+* Exploration of how automation can enhance adaptability, scalability, and efficiency in requirement gathering for educational AI chatbots.

 #### Implications for practice